Edgar Bennett: College

 Bennett attended Florida State University.
 He lined up primarily at fullback in a backfield that included future NFL running backs Amp Lee, Marquette Smith, William Floyd, Zach Crockett and Sean Jackson.
 When Lee was suspended for the Cotton Bowl, Bennett started at halfback.

 Bennett is considered one of the most versatile fullbacks in FSU history.
 His career all-purpose yardage totaled more than 2,300 on 389 touches, good for 20 touchdowns.
 He was an all-around player who ran a 4.5 40 and caught 93 passes for over 1,000 yards.

 National Football League

 Green Bay Packers

-Bennett was drafted in the 4th round (103rd overall) by the Packers in the 1992 NFL Draft.
-Bennett started his Packer career as a fullback, but he became the starting running back in 1995 and gained 1,067 yards rushing.
+Bennett was drafted in the fourth round (103rd overall) by the Packers in the 1992 NFL draft.
+He started his Packer career as a fullback, but he became the starting running back in 1995 and gained 1,067 yards rushing.
 As both a fullback and a running back, Bennett excelled as a receiver leading the Packers in receptions.
 He continued as the starting running back throughout the 1996 season, but in the latter half, Dorsey Levens was receiving significant playing time at running back.
 Bennett's career as a Packer culminated in their Super Bowl XXXI victory.
 He ruptured his Achilles tendon in the 1997 preseason and did not play that year.
+He was inducted into the Green Bay Packers Hall of Fame in 2005.